dpnova/goldcoast-blockchain-meetup/Meetup_5/README.md

 # 9. MultiSig Transactions

 9.1.
 Gnosis gives an easy flow to withdraw tokens.
-You can however do it another way which demonstrates the ability to have *any* transaction executed with required number of approvals.
+You can however do it another way which demonstrates the ability to have *any* transaction executed after it has the required number of approvals.

 9.2.
 Click the *Add* button for MultiSig Transactions in the Wallet UI.